Budapest Semesters in Mathematics

 Topics of study range from ancient problems of geometry and arithmetic to 20th century measure theory and mathematical logic.

-View the Budapest Course Equivalencies to see how BSM courses transfer to USD.
+View the Pre-Approved BSM Course Equivalencies to see how BSM courses transfer to USD.
 NOTE: Core curriculum designations on this list pertain to OLD core only.

 A finalized course list of classes offered during a program term will be announced two to three months prior to the program start date.
 Please refer to the previous semesters at BSM to learn about course options available through BSM.
 Courses offered the year prior tend to be the same and serve as a good planning guide for prior to the programs start.